 - Follow The Chain Of Command.
 Know who to go to if something goes wrong.
-Clarify this at the start of your job and obey the communication expectations.
+Clarify this at the start of your job and do your best to meet the communication expectations.
 Know where to address non-emergency problems.
-Be resourceful.
+Be resourceful!
 Fully staffed homes are well-oiled machines, and you don’t want to be the object to throw it out of whack.
 Families run like businesses, know your employee handbook like the back of your hand.

 - Don’t Mistake Their Life For Yours.
 You are a witness to their life, not a participant.
 There is no doubting the perks of your job, but it is important to enjoy them humbly and graciously.
-Keep your entitlement in check, because there shouldn’t be any.
+Be aware of when to step in and when to step out.

 - Gossip Is Your Arch Nemesis.
 Speaking negatively with or about your family, about anything, about anyone, will ensure a short-lived and unsuccessful future with your family.
 Not happy?
 Feeling annoyed with how something is going?
-Keep it to yourself, and keep your opinions under control.
+Communicate clearly and respectfully with the person directly when appropriate, and avoid all gossip.

 - Grace And Subtlety Are What You Exude.
 Handle all situations as coolly and calmly as possible.
 See your celebrity crush?
 Good for you.
 Scream and giggle about it in the privacy of your own home.
-This lifestyle, their lifestyle needs to be handled with care, and you need to learn how to keep your face and emotions under control.
+This lifestyle, their lifestyle needs to be handled with care, and you’ll want to do your best to keep your face and emotions under control.